 RECOMMENDATIONS: 1) Consider appointing a Board member to participate on the nominating committee for the Vista Historical Society Hall of Fame; and 2) Consider making a nomination to the Vista Hall of Fame.

-PRIOR BOARD ACTION: On February 7, 2018, the Board appointed Director Dorey to participate on the nominating committee for the Vista Historical Society Hall of Fame and nominated Ray Betraun for induction to the Hall of Fame.
+PRIOR BOARD ACTION: On February 6, 2019, the Board appointed Director Dorey to participate on the nominating committee for the Vista Historical Society Hall of Fame.